Kershaw tosses 2-hit ball over 5 innings and Dodgers beat Giants 7-0

 Giants opener John Brebbia (3-2) took the loss, pitching 1 1/3 innings.

-The Giants have lost seven of nine and been outscored 57-32 with one game remaining on their trip.
+San Francisco has lost seven of nine and been outscored 57-32 with one game remaining on its trip.

-Martinez fouled a ball off a leg just before his RBI double in the third that made it 3-0.

 TRAINER'S ROOM